Nutrition & Metabolism

 GMS NU 700: Nutrition and Metabolism Seminar

 Students learn the principles of presenting an effective scientific talk, including the use of PowerPoint to create appropriate and effective slides.
-In consultation with course faculty, each student selects a topic, two key papers and develops their presentation over the course of the semester within the class.
+In consultation with course faculty, each student selects a topic and two related key papers and then develops a presentation over the course of the semester within the class.
 Using feedback provided after each practice talk, students present their final public research seminar talk at the end of the semester.
 The course also expands knowledge of topics in nutrition and metabolism.
 2 cr, Spring sem.

 GMS NU 709: Research Design and Statistical Methods for Biomedical Sciences

 The overall objective of this course is to provide students with an understanding of basic concepts of research design and data analysis in the biomedical sciences.
-The primary didactic areas to be covered include framing hypotheses and objectives, the use of experimental designs and, to a lesser degree, non-experimental designs, problems of differential and non-differential error (including bias and confounding), foundational principles of data description and analysis (independent vs. correlated, parametric and non-parametric, measures of central tendency and dispersion), effect estimation, the use and limitations of statistical testing, univariable and multivariable modeling, and microarray analysis.
-The course employs both didactic sessions and in-class discussion.
+The primary didactic areas to be covered include framing hypotheses and objectives, the use of experimental designs and, to a lesser degree, non-experimental designs, problems of differential and non- differential error (including bias and confounding), foundational principles of data description and analysis (independent vs. correlated data, parametric and non-parametric distributions, measures of central tendency and dispersion), effect estimation, the use and limitations of statistical testing, including univariable and multivariable modeling, and microarray analysis.
+The course employs both didactic sessions and in-class exercises.
 3 cr, Fall sem.

 GMS NU 755: Molecular, Biochemical and Physiologic Bases of Nutrition I: Energy Balance and Micronutrients